Spadyyy/liver-disease-predictive-analytics/README.md

 ## Conclusion

-This project is more than just a machine learning pipeline — it’s a step toward **AI-driven healthcare solutions**.
+This project is more than just a machine learning pipeline - it's a step toward **AI-driven healthcare solutions**.
 By combining data science with medical insights, we aim to contribute to **early detection and better diagnosis** of liver diseases.

 ---